Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group: Introduction

-We will also use the fixed point tensor to extract scaling dimensions of the operators of conformal field theory (CFT) describing the phase transition, and compare with the exact solution.
-Most tensor RG studies extract the scaling dimensions from the transfer matrix \cite{TEFR} or from the scaling operator \cite{TNRScaleTrans}.
+{Our second result will be to validate the method, using the fixed point tensor to extract physical observables---scaling dimensions of the operators of conformal field theory (CFT) describing the phase transition, and comparing with the exact solution.} Most tensor RG studies extract the scaling dimensions from the transfer matrix \cite{TEFR} or from the lattice dilatation operator\footnote{This is the term we propose hoping that it will stick, as there is no generally accepted term.} \cite{TNRScaleTrans}.
 Here, we will focus on an alternative technique---using the eigenvalues of the tensor RG map linearized around the fixed point (the Jacobian).
-This is a standard and general RG technique \cite{Wilson:1973jj,DombGreenVol6-Wegner}, but in the context of tensor RG it has been previously used only a handful of times \cite{Lyu:2021qlw,PhysRevE.109.034111}.
-(The transfer matrix and the scaling operator will be studied in the companion paper \cite{paper-DSO}.)
+This is a standard and general RG technique \cite{Wilson:1973jj,DombGreenVol6-Wegner}, {particularly natural in the context of our study.
+In tensor RG it has been previously used only a handful of times \cite{Lyu:2021qlw,PhysRevE.109.034111}.} (The transfer matrix and the lattice dilatation operator will be studied in the companion paper \cite{paper-DSO}.)
+With the error in fixed point tensor determination essentially eliminated by the Newton method, the bond dimension truncation error will dominate the error in determination of physical quantities.
+The main purpose of this paper being conceptual, we will be working at a relatively modest bond dimension $\chi=30$ using a specific tensor RG algorithm Gilt-TNR \cite{GILT}.
+We have not tried to compete in accuracy of physical quantities with other tensor RG studies using a higher bond dimension, where the fixed point was approached via the shooting method~\cite{Evenbly-Vidal,LoopTNR,GILT}.
+This is postponed to the future.

 We will encounter two subtle effects when using the Jacobian method: \begin{itemize} \item The standard relation $\lambda=b^{d-\Delta}$ between the Jacobian eigenvalues and the scaling dimensions, where $b>1$ is the lattice rescaling factor, will be modified by a phase, depending on the spin of the CFT operator under spatial rotations.
 This extra phase arises due to the $\pi/2$ rotation present in our map.
 Thus, some eigenvalues will change sign and some even become complex.